UTexas

 4. determine the admissibility of evidence;

 6. issue a written decision, in accordance with Sec.
-11-609, that identifies the finding of fact, the determination of either the Hearing Officer or the majority of the Student Conduct Panel as to whether a student violated this Chapter, and the sanctions assessed (if applicable).
+11-609, that identifies the findings of fact, the determination of either the Hearing Officer or the majority of the Student Conduct Panel as to whether a student violated this Chapter, and the sanctions assessed (if applicable).

 Sec.
 11–602.
-Duties of the Dean of Students
+Duties of Student Conduct

 1. determine the date, time, and location of the hearing and provide notice in accordance with Sec.
 11-201 and Sec.
 11-604 of this Chapter;